 An integrated life cycle modelling framework is also included within the CEMPRA tool to evaluate the effects of stressors on population-level productivity and capacity (Figure 5).
-The embedded life cycle modelling framework consists of a stage-structured matrix model that allows users to link stressor-response functions to individual vital rates (e.g., egg survivorship, fry capacity etc.).
+The embedded life cycle modelling framework consists of a stage-structured matrix model that allows users to link stressor-response functions to vital rates for specific life stages (e.g., egg survivorship, fry capacity etc.), unlike the Joe model, where the impact of stressors across multiple life stages are integrated into a single stressor-response function linked to adult capacity.
 The life cycle model estimates relative changes to population-level productivity and capacity through simulations.
-A flexible species profile input dataset is available such that users can change values in the species profile to represent different study systems (e.g., Athabasca Rainbow Trout, Chinook Salmon etc.).
+A flexible species profile input dataset is available so that users can change values in the species profile to represent different study systems with different life history stages or demographic parameters (e.g., Athabasca Rainbow Trout, Chinook Salmon, etc.).
 See sections 6.4 and 7 for a detailed summary of the life cycle modelling framework within the CEMPRA tool.

-Developing a life cycle model is not a requirement for all applications of the CEMPRA tool; however, it can be a powerful extension to identify stressors, impact pathways, and scenarios to be tightly coupled to critical demographic bottlenecks.
+The life cycle model is intended to be a logical extension of the Joe model, which is well suited for dealing with data-poor species.
+Developing a life cycle model is not a requirement for all applications of the CEMPRA tool; however, it can be a powerful extension to identify stressors, impact pathways, and scenarios that may be tightly coupled to critical demographic bottlenecks for data-rich systems.
+CEMPRA also provides a unified framework for facilitating the transition from a Joe model to a full life cycle model when sufficient data becomes available.